 If you do not have access to a computer please visit the Meriden Public Library or contact the Central Registration Office via phone at 203-235-1507 or via email at Registration@meridenk12.org.

-After submitting your child’s online registration, you will need to make an appointment to complete the process at the Central Registration Office.
-The steps for making an appointment will be described as you are filling out the online registration.
-On the same website, you will be able to select an appointment that will be in a 20-minute increment.
+After completing the application for your child’s online registration, you will be given an opportunity while online to make an appointment to complete the process at the Central Registration Office.
+Appointments are available in 20-minute increments.
 If you are registering multiple children, we ask that you schedule an appointment for each child.
-Please arrive on time as we have multiple appointments and one late appointment will create a delay in the schedule for others.
+Please arrive on time.
+If you arrive too late to an appointment, you may be asked to reschedule.
+We may have multiple appointments and one late appointment will create a delay in the schedule for others.

 Some students may require a language dominance test after the registration has been reviewed.
 If so, you will be contacted by the Office of Bilingual Education to set up an appointment for you to bring your child in for the test.
 We will do our best to coordinate this appointment with your Central Registration appointment and your Clinic appointment if at all possible.
 For questions about the Bilingual Education Program, please call 203-630-4192.